cheminfo/eln-docs/docs/20_samples/10_sample-edition/includes/printReport/README.md

 ![](print.png)

-This will produce a report that contains barcode that represent this specific sample.
+This will produce a report that contains a barcode representing this specific sample.

 ![](barcode.png)